Last updated on 2026-02-04

 Program Overview

-As the rate of Ontarians living with Autism Spectrum Disorder (ASD) continues to rise, the demand for skilled professionals is also increasing.
-The Autism and Behavioural Sciences graduate certificate program at Durham College is designed to equip students with the necessary skills to support individuals with ASD, as well as their families and caregivers.
-Students will learn to implement evidence-based interventions and develop expertise in creating effective behavioural intervention plans based on the principles of Applied Behaviour Analysis.
-This program also emphasizes practical experience, providing students with valuable work opportunities through two supervised field placements.
+As the rate of Ontarians living with Autism Spectrum Disorder (ASD) continues to rise, the demand for skilled professionals is increasing.
+The Autism and Behavioural Sciences graduate certificate program at Durham College prepares students to utilize evidence-based interventions to support individuals with ASD, along with their families and caregivers.
+Students will develop expertise in designing, implementing, and evaluating effective behavioral intervention plans based on the principles of Applied Behaviour Analysis.
+Additionally, the program offers valuable work experience through two supervised field placements, ensuring that graduates are well-equipped to meet the needs of this growing population.

 Program Structure

-The Autism and Behavioural Sciences graduate certificate program is structured to be completed in two semesters.
-The program is delivered in person, allowing for direct interaction and hands-on learning experiences.
-Key features of the program include:
+The Autism and Behavioural Sciences graduate certificate program is structured to provide a comprehensive education over a two-semester period.
+The program is delivered in person, allowing for direct interaction with instructors and peers.
+Key features of the program structure include:

-• Collaborative design and implementation of behavioural intervention plans.
+- Focus on collaborative design and implementation of behavioral intervention plans

 Featured Experiences

-• Collaboration with families, teams, and service providers to enhance learning and intervention strategies.
+- Opportunities to collaborate with families, teams, and service providers

 Career Options

-Graduates of the Autism and Behavioural Sciences program can pursue various career paths in Canada, including:
+Graduates of the Autism and Behavioural Sciences program can pursue a variety of rewarding career paths in Canada.
+Some potential job options include:

-• Behavioural Technician: Assist in the implementation of behavioural plans and work under the supervision of qualified professionals.
+- Behavioural Technician: Assist in the implementation of behavioral plans and work under the supervision of a qualified professional.

-• Early Intervention Specialist: Provide support and resources to families and children with ASD in early childhood settings.
+- Early Intervention Specialist: Provide support and resources to families and children with ASD during critical developmental stages.

-• Clinical Program Coordinator: Oversee programs designed for individuals with ASD, ensuring effective delivery of services.
+- Clinical Program Coordinator: Oversee programs designed to support individuals with ASD, ensuring effective service delivery.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.